gl33mer/my_unity_framework/README.md

 My Unity Framework
 ==================

 Folder Structure I use for my projects.
 Switch to 'develop' branch.

+Contains lots of stuff I wouldn't like to lose.